 Depreciation rates and useful lives.
 Our assets are depreciated over their estimated remaining useful lives.
-These useful lives are periodically reassessed to determine whether the original period continues to be appropriate.
 The actual lives of these assets can vary depending on a variety of factors such as technological innovation and maintenance programs.

 Goodwill.
 Goodwill on acquisitions is initially measured at cost, being the excess of the cost of the business combination over the acquirer's interest in the net fair value of the identifiable assets and liabilities and contingent liabilities of a subsidiary or associate at the date of acquisition.
 Goodwill on acquisitions of subsidiaries is reflected separately in the consolidated statement of financial position.
 Goodwill is tested annually for impairment and carried at cost less accumulated impairment losses.
 The annual impairment test requires an estimation of the value in use of the cash-generating units to which the goodwill is allocated.
 Estimating the value in use requires us to make estimate of the expected future cash flows from the cash-generating unit and also to choose a suitable discount rate in order to calculate the present value of those cash flows.
 Gains and losses on the disposal of an entity include the carrying amount of goodwill relating to the entity sold.